AllenNeuralDynamics/aind-file-standards/file_formats/fip.md

 #### BIN files

 These are movies that document the fiber implants during the recording.

-[TBD - how to interpret these files?]
+During data acquisition, operators place circular ROIs over the videos.
+The photometry readouts above are integrated signal inside these ROIs.

 * 200x200 pixels
 * 16bit depth
 * 20Hz (effective sampling frequency per channel)
 * column major

 These files are optional and may be removed once QC is complete.
+Quality Control consists of verifying that ROIs were placed in the correct location, and not, for example, shifted with respect to the visual display on the rig due to e.g. physical bumping of the hardware.

 ### Application notes

 The .bin binary files are raw CMOS movie data recorded with `MatrixWriter` Bonsai node (https://bonsai-rx.org/docs/api/Bonsai.Dsp.MatrixWriter.html).

-The photometry data is generated...

 ### Relationship to aind-data-schema